celiason/phenotools/README.md

 # nexustools

-Scripts to import, concatenate, and merge morphological NEXUS datasets
+Scripts for importing, concatenating, and merging morphological datasets

 ## TODO